 Finally, a book study can highlight important themes.
 Most books of the Bible contain important themes that are interwoven throughout the book.
 A book study can look at all the parts of a theme scattered throughout the book to gain a full understanding of each theme.

-The second part of the study will be designed to be used by the small groups and will focus on application.
-This part of the study will help the members of the small group work together to figure out how to integrate what they have learned from God’s word into their lives.
-Because a small group is an ideal environment for bridging the gap between learning about God’s word and learning to live God’s word, we believe application should be the primary emphasis of a small group.
+The discussion part of our Bible studies, which is designed to be worked through in a group, focuses on application.
+This part of the study will help the members of the group work together to figure out how to integrate what they have learned from God’s word into their lives.
+Because a group is an ideal environment for bridging the gap between learning about God’s word and learning to live God’s word, we believe application should be the primary emphasis of the group’s time together.

-By providing small groups with first-rate e-Learning Bible studies that focus on interpretation and application, the small groups can become environments where their members develop a commitment and passion for knowing God’s word and doing God’s will.
+By creating first-rate e-Learning Bible studies that focus on observation, interpretation, and application, those who use the studies will develop a commitment and passion for knowing God’s word and doing God’s will.

 Use a Team to Develop the Bible Studies